hashicorp/nomad/website/source/docs/jobspec/index.html.md

 * `delay` - A duration to wait before restarting a task.
 It is specified as a time duration using the `s`, `m`, and `h` suffixes, such as `30s`.
-A random jitter of up to 25% is added to the the delay.
+A random jitter of up to 25% is added to the delay.

 *   `mode` - Controls the behavior when the task fails more than `attempts` times in an interval.
 Possible values are listed below: